 The direct grant receivers are children, mothers, or primary care givers who need to be present to participate in the program.
 From a cost-benefit approach, if the direct grant recipients were to migrate, the household faces a risk of losing the grant income, adding to the cost of migration for these members.
 This will also make it less likely for these individuals to migrate.
-On the other hand, the grant income from Oportunidades may help household members who are not direct grant receivers thinking of migrating to help decrease the costs associated with migration.
-Specifically, the household members such as older graduated children or other adults may move easily as explained in new economics of migration models.
+On the other hand, the grant income from Oportunidades may help household members who are not direct grant receivers thinking of migrating to alleviate the costs associated with migration.
+Specifically, household members such as older graduated children or other adults may move out to work in order to send remittances for credit-constrained households, as explained in the new economics of migration theories.
+The grant income may incentivize such individuals to migrate.
 The program also mandates that all household adults need to attend a yearly health clinic appointment in order to meet the attendance requirement for the grant.
 This requirement may dissuade household members from moving far; thus, may be dissuaded to migrate far in risk of losing the grant.
 Overall, the theoretical predictions indicate that the grant may facilitate or deter migration in participating households depending on the type of individual.